Read This First

 Prompt 5: How does the skillset of the typical economist differ today from 50 years ago?

-The section turns on Global Perspective.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Global Perspective in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 50 Years Ago